rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Skip http package body from log(for security reasons).
-Please note that this parameter will not take an effect in case of remote server app (and / or shared runtime), no log will appear in this case.</p>
+Skip http package body from log(for security reasons).
+Please note that this parameter will not take an effect in case of remote server app (and / or shared runtime), no log will appear in this case.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access